-The Kentucky Sheep and Wool Producers and the Tennessee Sheep Producers Associations collaborate each year to conduct a Wool Pool.
+The Kentucky Sheep and Wool Producers and the New River Valley Sheep Group will this year to conduct a Wool Pool.

 What is a Wool Pool?

 A wool pool is a way of marketing like grades of wool together for a set price.
 The purpose of the Wool Pool is to cut out the "middle man" and provide a wool buyer a volume of wool that has been graded and bundled in bales.
 The buyer, in turn, offers the producers a higher per pound price because the Pool did the grading and baling for them.

 To learn more about the Wool Pool, check out the FAQs below.

 At this time there is no ability to bring wool early, however stay tuned to this page for updates.